 Today, we follow Ingvild, a member of the Sami parliament and Marit, a Norwegian archeologist.

-Every year they come back to Spildra with a mission preserve, maintain and document these incredible remains that are, for some of them, more than 1000 years old.
+Every year they come back to Spildra with a mission preserve, maintain and document these incredible remains that are, for some, more than 1000 years old.

 Sami People & Religion